Tag: Telugu (Page 1 of 2)

 The Devil in the Empty Classroom!

 An idle brain is a devil’s workshop.
 My dad had written me an essay once, with the same opening line, during my school days and I even won the elocution.
 (He would write me beautiful essays to read and I would learn them to win elocution competitions.
-What a happy memory!)
+What a happy memory.)
 The particular competition I am talking about is when I had to talk about T.V.

 Before I begin to tell why I started the post talking about the devil, let us get into flashback mode, with me as your guide.

-I was a student of GSHS, a popular school in those days and later has changed its name to NHS!
+I was a student of GSHS, a popular school in those days and later has changed its name to NHS.

 Like in all schools, we had to elect our first languages.
 The whole class was divided into Telugu and Hindi sections only during our language period.
 I was part of the Hindi gang and that’s where this particular story starts.

 Since our school was in a predominantly Telugu locality in Telugu state, there were less number of students in our Hindi class.
-Most of my fellow Hindi students were Muslims, so the Hindi I would talk in those days was a mix of Urdu and Hindi!
+Most of my fellow Hindi students were Muslims, so the Hindi I would talk in those days was a mix of Urdu and Hindi.

-If you ever read the Harry Potter books, you would know that the Slytherins had their common room in the dungeons!
+If you ever read the Harry Potter books, you would know that the Slytherins had their common room in the dungeons.
 Similarly, most of our primary classes were held underground, in the cellar!
 (If you ever wonder why some people have nightmares, this may be one of the reasons!)

 Anyway, if you are in a Hindi class, then lucky you, you get the last classroom at the end of the cellar, the very dead end and the darkest room as your classroom.
 (We only move to the Hindi class during Hindi period.)